frend/frend.co/_components/tabs/tabs.md

 	selector: '.js-fr-tabs',
 	// outer container selector, hook for JS init() method

-	tablistSelector: '.fr-tabs__tablist',
+	tablistSelector: '.js-fr-tabs__tablist',
 	// list selector to transform into tablist

-	tabpanelSelector: '.fr-tabs__panel',
+	tabpanelSelector: '.js-fr-tabs__panel',
 	// containers which hold content, toggled via tabs

-	tabsReadyClass: 'has-fr-tabs'
+	tabsReadyClass: 'fr-tabs--is-ready'
-	// class name that will be added to <html> as accordion is initialised });
+	// class name that will be added to the tabs as they are initialised });
 ~~~